 I’m thinking about money all the time right now, as we start paying off our student loans, begin being homeowners again, and Bart actually gets a paycheck (how novel!).

 About fifty times before graduation, Bart and I said, “When we’re making money again, let’s stick to our student living budget.
 Let’s not start spending money like crazy and not make any progress on our financial goals.”

-It’s certainly nice that when I ran over a nail and had to get my tire replaced, that it didn’t destroy our whole budget for the month or send me into a panic over a new $89 tire (although, I certainly would have RATHER spent that $89 on something more exciting than a tire), but I am definitely still in budget mode.
+It’s certainly nice that when I ran over a nail a few weeks ago and had to get my tire replaced, that it didn’t destroy our whole budget for the month or send me into a panic over a new $89 tire (although, I certainly would have RATHER spent that $89 on something more exciting than a tire), but I am definitely still in budget mode.

 Pretty much, it should come as no surprise that I was totally cashing in my free birthday meals yesterday.

 Here are ten ways I try to keep our spending under tight control: